 If you’re asking to know if someone will know that you saw their video, don’t worry much – yet.
 This is pretty simple, there are 3 options.

-- You added a new Story to your profile, you can see who viewed this video directly as soon as it’s opened.
+When you add a new video Story to your profile, you can see who viewed this video directly as soon as it’s opened.
 No matter how long each user was watching your Story (a second or the whole Story, which is 15-sec), you will see him on the list.

-Once you shared or sent someone a story as a direct message (DM) – you can see if this person has viewed your message or not.
-This doesn’t necessarily mean that they opened the video you sent.
+Once you shared or sent someone a story as a direct message (DM), you can see if this person has viewed your message or not.
+This doesn’t, however, necessarily mean that they opened the video you sent.
 They may react to your DM with a reaction or even reply to it but it still does not mean they have seen the video you had sent.

-If you’d eventually like to get a broader picture on how your videos on Instagram performed, you can do it with Sotrender.
+If you’d eventually like to get a broader picture on how your videos, and content in general, on Instagram performed, you can do it with Sotrender.

 What you can track there is, for example:

 Compare and analyze whether video content generated more impressions than another type of content.
 If the answer is yes, invest more time, effort and other resources in creating and posting videos.

 Finally, analyze each and every video post separately to understand how users are reacting to them and which ones are performing the best.